Catholic Church and Nazi Germany: Priests at Dachau

 The Nazi security services monitored Catholic clergy closely.
 They placed agents in every diocese to obtain the bishops' reports to the Vatican and their activities.
 A "vast network" was established to monitor clergy activities: "The importance of this enemy is such that inspectors of security police and of the security service will make this group of people and the questions discussed by them their special concern".
 Priests were watched, denounced, arrested and sent to concentration camps for being "suspected of activities hostile to the State" or if there was reason to "suppose that [their] dealings might harm society".
 Dachau, the first concentration camp, was established in March 1933.
 A political camp, it contained a dedicated barracks for clergy.
-Of a total of 2,720 clergy interned at Dachau, 2,579 (or 94.88 percent) were Catholic.
+Of a total of 2,720 clergy interned at Dachau, 2,579 (or 94.88 per cent) were Catholic.
 Over 1,000 clergy were recorded as dying in the camp, with 132 "transferred or liquidated".
 A 1966 investigation found a total of 2,771 clergy, with 692 deceased and 336 sent out on "invalid trainloads" (and presumed dead).
 The vast majority (1,748) came from Poland, of whom 868 died in the camp.
 Germans were the next-largest group: 411 Catholic priests, of whom 94 died in the camp; 100 were "transferred or liquidated".
 France accounted for 153 Catholic clerics, of whom 10 died at the camp.
 Other Catholic priests were from Czechoslovakia, the Netherlands, Yugoslavia, Belgium, Italy, Luxembourg, Lithuania, Hungary and Romania; two British, one Spanish and one "stateless" priest were also incarcerated at Dachau.